Your Morning Smoothie Making You Sick? Avoid 5 Ingredients

 Opt for an organic, plant-based protein powder that has only a few ingredients and no fake additives.
 Or get it from natural foods such as chia seeds, hemp seeds, or even a spoonful of nut butter—peanut, almond, or cashew.

-Spinach and kale are those leafy greens touted as powerhouses in nutrition, full of vitamins, minerals, and fiber.
-Sure, it is great to add them to a smoothie, but having huge amounts of them each day opens one up to large doses of oxalates-substances in foods, naturally occurring—that, for people susceptible, can cause kidney stones.
+Leafy greens like spinach and kale have become known as nutritional powerhouses because they are high in fiber, vitamins, and minerals.
+Sure, it is great to add them to a smoothie, but having huge amounts of them each day opens one up to large doses of oxalates substances in foods, naturally occurring that, for people susceptible, can cause kidney stones.

 In excessive amounts, oxalates interfere with the absorption of calcium, thus leading to potential deficiencies over time.